What You Need To Know

 .
 If you are interested in visiting one of the State Park campgrounds, check openings, availability and make a reservation here

-Effective June 29, 2020 performing arts centers can open to the public at 50% capacity.
+Performing arts centers are open to the public at 50% capacity.
 Customers are encouraged to buy tickets prior to arrival at the venue.
 Customers should wear face coverings when entering and exiting the facility, waiting in lines, buying food/drink and moving to and from the theater or restrooms when social distancing is difficult to maintain.
 Face coverings are not required when sitting and watching the performance as long as appropriate social distancing is maintained.
 Additional guidance to help protect employees and customers is here

 All pools are open to the public.
 This includes public pools, pools at campgrounds or commercial swimming pools (pools where a fee is charged).
 People must maintain social distancing of 6 feet at all times even when in the pool.
 Specific guidance relative to facilities as well as activities, and things such as swim meets is detailed here

-The food service/restaurant industry has expanded from take-out and curbside delivery dining and outdoor dining to again offering indoor seating in the following counties: Belknap, Coos, Carroll, Cheshire, Grafton and Sullivan, however seated dining areas are limited in capacity.
-Indoor seating is also allowed again in Hillsborough, Merrimack, Rockingham and Strafford Counties, with a 50% capacity occupancy.
-Customers should wear a cloth face covering when entering and exiting a facility to protect other patrons and employees during seating and exiting, of when getting up to use the restroom.
-Cloth face covering are not necessary when a customer is seated and dining outdoors.
-The guidance outlining steps restaurants must take to keep employees safe, as well as what customers can expect in this phase of re-opening are detailed here
+The food service/restaurant industry has expanded from take-out, curbside delivery, and outdoor dining to again offer indoor seating where appropriate table distancing or protective barriers can be implemented.
+Parties are limited to 6 adults per seating and no more than 10 individuals total.
+Customers should wear a cloth face covering when entering and exiting a facility, as well as when getting up to use the restroom to protect other patrons and employees.
+Cloth face coverings are not necessary when a customer is seated or dining outdoors.
+The guidance outlining steps restaurants must take to keep employees safe, as well as what customers can expect are detailed here

 Retail businesses have re-opened their facilities.
 Businesses must ensure they are following new business process adaptations as well as the guidelines to protect employees and consumers detailed here